cce/specs/src/ledger/ledger-txn-groups.md

 bytes, and the sum of the lengths of all the logic signature _arguments_ in a transaction group **MUST NOT** exceed the number of transactions in the group times
 \\( \LogicSigMaxSize \\); otherwise the block is invalid.
-Logic signature _program_ bytes beyond a pooled free allowance of the same size are permitted, but incur a size surcharge as described in the group fee requirement above.
+Logic signature _program_ bytes beyond a pooled free allowance of \\( n \times \LogicSigMaxSize \\) are permitted, but incur a size surcharge as described in the group fee requirement above.

 Beyond the _group_ field, group minimum fee, group I/O Budget, and group logic sig size checks, each transaction in a group is evaluated separately and **MUST** be